MELISSA BLOCK, Host:

 SYLVIA POGGIOLI: Ultranationalists gathered outside parliament, waving posters of Ratko Mladic, their national hero.
 Many protesters were teenagers.
 They went wild for Mladic's son, Darko.

 DARKO MLADIC: (Through translator) Ratko Mladic was not fighting against other nations, other religions.
 Ratko Mladic was fighting for the freedom of his nation.

 POGGIOLI: The rally ended in clashes with the police, but at some 7,000 people turnout was small by local standards.
 Nevertheless, most Serbs have not welcomed Mladic's arrest.
 Pollster Srdjan Bogosavljevic says many citizens believe it was carried out under international pressure.

-Mr. SRDJAN BOGOSAVLJEVIC (Director, Strategic Marketing): Only a small percentage said finally he's arrested, I'm happy that something like that has happened.
+SRDJAN BOGOSAVLJEVIC: Only a small percentage said finally he's arrested, I'm happy that something like that has happened.
 Mostly people did - some have some feelings that it is kind of unjust, approximately three-fourth of the people are that.

-Mr. BRUNO VEKARIC (Deputy War Crimes Prosecutor, Serbia): (Through translator) We want to express our sorrow for the victims.
+BRUNO VEKARIC: (Through translator) We want to express our sorrow for the victims.
 This is our contribution to justice.
 We do not want the world to remember us for our war commanders, but as the country of tennis star Novak Djokovic.